mrkkrp/markkarpov.com/post/digital-photography-workflow.md

 A few weeks ago I started with photography as a hobbyist.
-As a software engineer, one of the first things I wanted to get right is the process I'm going to use for developing my photos and storing the raw files.
+As a software engineer, one of the first things I wanted to get right is the process I'm going to use for developing my photos and storing the RAW files.
 One constraint is that I use Linux and I'm not willing to touch Windows or buy a Mac, so this post is going to target people like me—Linux users who are technically-inclined enough to use something like version control system to